 Keep reading to understand which factors influence the conversion rate by country.

 Ecommerce Conversion Rate By Country

-The conversion rate of countries vary because of the following factors:
+The conversion rate of countries varies because of the following factors:

-Markets that have a strong presence of online stores have higher conversion rates.
+Markets that have a strong presence in online stores have higher conversion rates.
 Whereas markets with a weak online presence have lower conversion rates.

 PPP (Purchasing Power Parity)